msicilia/sksurv-concreteml/README.md

 ### Idea
 The basic assumptions are the following:
 - `scikit-survival` is `scikit-learn`-API compatible.
-- Survival models are a particular kind of regressor, so they could be treated as regressors of similar kind that are available in `concrete-ml`.
+- Survival models are a particular kind of multi-output regressor, so they could be treated as regressors of similar kind that are available in `concrete-ml`.
--

 ### Current implementation